shashikdm/B-Plus-Tree/README.md

 1) Creating a fresh tree:
 	simply execute without any log file ($./a.out) give insert <key> command in the program
-2) Inserting keys
+2) Inserting keys:
 	give insert <key> command in the program
-3) Deleting keys
+3) Deleting keys:
 	give delete <key> command in the program
-4) Search keys
+4) Search keys:
 	give search <key> command in the program
-5) Display tree in depth first manner give display command in the program
+5) Display tree in depth first manner: give display command in the program
-6) Save log
+6) Save log:
 	give same command in the program and then give filename
-7) Load tree from a log file
+7) Load tree from a log file:
 	simply execture with a log file ($./a.out <log file>)
-8) Exit and free memory
+8) Exit and free memory:
 	give exit command in the program